Abu Yaqub Yusuf an-Nasr: Siege of Tlemcen

-With an eye to relieving the siege, Abdalwadid agents persuaded the new Nasrid sultan Muhammad III of Granadato transport a Marinid pretender, a certain Uthman ibn Abi al-Ula, to Ceuta in 1306.
+With an eye to relieving the siege, Abdalwadid agents persuaded the new Nasrid sultan Muhammad III of Granada to transport a Marinid pretender, a certain Uthman ibn Abi al-Ula, to Ceuta in 1306.
 Uthman landed with Granadan help and immediately proclaimed himself ruler of Morocco.
 But the Marinid emir Abu Yaqub, sensing his siege was finally having an effect, and Tlemcen was on the verge of falling, decided to ignore the threat in his rear and press on with the siege.
 Unchallenged, Uthman's partisans added the neighboring towns of Asilah, Larache and much of the Ghomara region to his cause.

 In May 1307, the Marinid sultan Abu Yaqub Yusuf was assassinated in the Tlemcen siege camp by a eunuch over an obscure harem affair.
 He was succeeded by his son (or grandson), Abu Thabit Amir as Marinid sultan of Morocco, who opted to abandon the siege of Tlemcen and to confront Uthman in Ceuta.
 Abu Yaqub's twelve years of war against Tlemcen had ended with nothing to show for his efforts.